Module Lwt

 fulfilled.

-is a plain, arbitrary function attached to p
+created. f is a plain, arbitrary function attached to p, to perform

 some side effect.